 Fiona: You can’t put your life on hold.
 Learn about the issue and then move forward in confidence.
 Be sensitive.
 I’ve written extensively about how one talks to a partner.
 It’s a matter of being sensitive to her needs, and that means expressing yourself in a manner that she’s likely to find comfortable.
 I’m pleased to say the Premium Program helps understand how to find, and then talk with people interested in crossdressers.
 The great thing about this is that once you do connect, you will be the hottest thing they’ve ever experienced.
 Crossdressers who are able to express themselves confidently are few and far between.
 That makes you a very hot commodity.

 Please use the comments to ask further questions.
 I’m very happy to answer what I can.
+You can also join my Basic Program at no cost using the form below.
+The program will keep you on track and help you understand a little more about this wonderful side of your personality.
 Keep in mind that the right answer for some of us is not right for others.
 You’ll find your way.